 A network of 461 volunteers

 It is made up of local correspondents who are ready to intervene when a case arises.
 These correspondents may be associations, state bodies, local authorities or individual volunteers.
 They are spread out over the entire French seafront.

-All the correspondents authorised to intervene on marine mammal strandings in 2021, for examination, sampling and transport, are mandated by the Pelagis Observatory by delegation.
+All the correspondents authorised to intervene on marine mammal strandings in 2021, for examination, sampling and transport, are mandated by the Observatoire Pelagis by delegation.

 Partner organization in France

 Active organisations for metropolitan facades.
 It should be noted that many correspondents are not attached to the French Stranding Network and intervene on a private basis.

 The active bodies for the maritime sectors located in Overseas France.
 It should be noted that some correspondents are not attached to it and intervene on a special basis.